massalabs/as/packages/as-types/README.md

 This library provides useful *AssemblyScript* objects and functions to help you deal with types:

+- **Amount** object to safely express amounts in every currency

+- **Args** object to serialize assembly script native types into bytes

-- **Binomial** in an object that represent a binomial distribution.
-It can be used to compute probabilities of a given event and generate random samples
+- **Currency** object to represent monetary units used to express a value

-- Useful methods to compute **combinations** an **partial permutations**

-- **randomInt**, a method to generate a random number between given limits
+- **Result** object which represents wrapper for a value that can be either a success or an error

-- **Sampler**, an object wich allows you to generate samples based on the probability distribution you built
+- **Serializable** an interface that allows you to use `Args` to serialize/de-serialize your objects

+- **SafeMath** a module to avoid overflows and divisions by zero while doing operations

+- Serialization and Deserialization methods for arrays, staticArrays, booleans, strings and numbers